saisree27/Maelstrom/README.md

  - UCI protocol implementation, so you can run the engine using a UCI-supported GUI such as [CuteChess](https://github.com/cutechess/cutechess/releases).

 ## Releases
-I have included binaries for both Windows and MacOS in the Releases section.
+I have included binaries for Windows, MacOS, and Linux in the Releases section.
 This is currently Maelstrom's first release (v1.0.0), and I would welcome any bugs or problems reported through the Issues tab!

+Maelstrom is also playable on Lichess!
+You can play against it [here](https://lichess.org/@/Maelstrom-Chess).
+Maelstrom accepts both casual and rated play of all time controls.

 ## Building from Source
 Clone the repository, then run `go build maelstrom/main.go`.
 The engine binary will be built into the project root folder.